-- Building effective software in-house such as queue management, appointment booking, event management or task management will take you 18-24 months and will most likely cost between £2-5m, providing everything goes smoothly
+- Building effective software in-house such as queue management software, appointment booking software, event management software or task management software will take you 18-24 months and will most likely cost between £2-5m, providing everything goes smoothly

 - Consider the additional costs of building in-house such as product development, hosting, security management, maintenance and GDPR compliance

 - Factor in the additional ROI you are missing out on while you wait for the new software

 - Ask yourself: How will I ensure my software solutions remain competitive and meet changing customer needs?